Annie Jiagge: Early life and education

 Baeta attended Achimota College and earned her teacher's certificate in 1937.
-She was Headmistress and Schoolteacher at the Evangelical Presbyterian Girls School from 1940 to 1946.
+She was headmistress and teacher at the Evangelical Presbyterian Girls School from 1940 to 1946.
 After the buildings of the Evangelical Presbyterian School for Girls were washed away by the ocean in 1940, the girls were moved to the Evangelical Presbyterian School for Boys.
 The school was overcrowded, and Baeta knew it would be difficult to find funding for new buildings.
 She approached the Evangelical Presbyterian Church Choir and transformed it into a drama group that put on the George F. Rool musical David the Shepherd Boy.
 The performances were successful and the group was invited to perform in major Gold Coast cities and in Togo.
 Baeta was able to raise funds for a new school for the girls that was built by December 1945.

 Studies in London

 Baeta's time with the Evangelical Presbyterian Girls School was fulfilling but left her restless.
 She passed the London Matriculation Examination in 1945.
 Her elder brother Christian made inquiries to the University of London on her behalf and her mother secured loans for her.
 She was admitted to the London School of Economics and Political Science in 1946.
 Her male colleagues from the Gold Coast urged her to abandon her studies, thinking them too difficult for a woman.
 One offered to arrange a position for her at the Paris Academy to study dress design.
 She told them she would return to the Gold Coast if she didn't pass her first examination.
 She passed, and was no longer bothered by the men.
 She received her LLB in 1949 and was called to the Bar at Lincoln's Inn the following year.
 Baëta also participated in religious and social work during her free time in London.
 She worked with youth camps organised by the Young Women's Christian Association (YWCA) and was elected to the Executive Committee of the World YWCA during her final years as a student.